 - 2.1 The draft Public Sector Exit Payment Regulations were published in February 2016 and put out to consultation outlining the Government's intention to introduce a number of possible reforms to early exit arrangements across the public sector.
-The original consultation proposed the introduction of a blanket limit to an exit payment of £95,000 for a public sector worker. - 2.2 On the 26 September 2016 the Government issued its response to the consultation responses. - 2.3 Since that time there were indications that a fresh consultation on the draft regulations governing the exit payment cap and exit payment recovery would take place in Autumn 2017. - 2.4 A Public Sector Exit Payments (Limitation) Bill was introduced in the House of Commons on 5 September 2017 which again indicated that a fresh consultation would take place.
-This did not happen during 2018 and the Bill is due to have a second reading but the date for this has not been announced.
-As a result, there continues to be a level of uncertainty regarding the introduction of the regulations. - 2.5 However, in 2018-19 no exit arrangements were agreed which would have breached the Government's intended exit cap.
+The original consultation proposed the introduction of a blanket limit to an exit payment of £95,000 for a public sector worker. - 2.2 On 26 September 2016 the Government issued its response to the consultation responses. - 2.3 Since that time there were indications that a fresh consultation on the draft regulations governing the exit payment cap and exit payment recovery would take place in Autumn 2017. - 2.4 A Public Sector Exit Payments (Limitation) Bill was introduced in the House of Commons on 5 September 2017, which again indicated that a fresh consultation would take place, this did not happen during 2018.
+The Bill was due to have a second reading, but this also has not taken place. - 2.5 A further consultation was issued on 10 April 2019, to which the Service responded.
+A consultation response is not yet available and as a result, there continues to be a level of uncertainty regarding the introduction of the regulations.
+However, in 2019-20 no exit arrangements were agreed which would have breached the Government's intended exit cap.